duxiuxing/Becoming-a-Better-Programmer/00/back-cover-en.md

 If you're passionate about programming and want to get better at it, you've come to the right source. *Code Craft* author Pete Goodliffe presents a collection of useful techniques and approaches to the art and craft of programming that will help boost your career and your well-being.

 Goodliffe presents sound advice that he's learned in 15 years of professional programming.
-The book's standalone chapters span the range of a software developer's life—dealing with code, learning the trade, and improving performance—with no language or industry bias.
+The book's standalone chapters span the range of a software developer's life — dealing with code, learning the trade, and improving performance — with no language or industry bias.
 Whether you're a seasoned developer, a neophyte professional, or a hobbyist, you'll find valuable tips in five independent categories:

 - Code-level techniques for crafting lines of code, testing, debugging, and coping with complexity